rust-lang/reference/src/type-layout.md

 For all other enumerations, the layout is unspecified.

+Likewise, combining the `C` representation with a primitive representation, the layout is unspecified.

 ### Primitive representations

 The *primitive representations* are the representations with the same names as